Meet the first cohort who took part in FLIER, our cross-sector leadership programme:

-Fiona Denison is a Professor of Translational Obstetrics at the University of Edinburgh and Honorary Consultant Obstetrician in NHS Lothian (Clinical Lead for Maternity Obesity Services).
-She is passionate about interdisciplinary research and believes that working across traditional research boundaries and challenging established fields of research is the only way to drive forward world-leading innovation across the life sciences sector.
+Fiona Denison was Professor of Translational Obstetrics at the University of Edinburgh and Honorary Consultant Obstetrician in NHS Lothian (Clinical Lead for Maternity Obesity Services).
+She was passionate about interdisciplinary research and believed that working across traditional research boundaries and challenging established fields of research is the only way to drive forward world-leading innovation across the life sciences sector.

-She is currently leading the development of five novel medical devices with engineers, companies and clinicians and is Chief Executive Officer of a start-up company (Birthing Solutions Ltd) for one of these devices.
-She is Vice-Chair of the NICE Medical Technology Advisory Committee, has run multi-centre Health Technology Assessment funded clinical trials and is Chair of the External Steering Group for a Heriot Watt University Engineering and Physical Sciences Research Council Platform grant for medical device manufacture.
+When she joined the Academy's leadership programme, she was leading the development of five novel medical devices with engineers, companies and clinicians and was Chief Executive Officer of a start-up company (Birthing Solutions Ltd) for one of these devices.
+She was Vice-Chair of the NICE Medical Technology Advisory Committee, had run multi-centre Health Technology Assessment funded clinical trials and was Chair of the External Steering Group for a Heriot Watt University Engineering and Physical Sciences Research Council Platform grant for medical device manufacture.

 Alastair Denniston is an Honorary Professor in the University of Birmingham and Clinical Lead for Research and Innovation in Digital Healthcare at the University Hospitals Birmingham NHS Foundation Trust; he is also a Consultant Ophthalmologist leading a Service specialising in the diagnosis and treatment of retinal disease and intraocular inflammatory syndromes, and part of the NIHR Biomedical Research Centre of Moorfields Eye Hospital/Institute of Ophthalmology, UCL.

-His international research programme is focused on the development and evaluation of diagnostic and monitoring tools that lead to earlier diagnosis, refinement of treatment and personalisation of care reflecting feedback across domains ranging from patient reported outcomes to automated and AI-supported analysis of retinal imaging.
-He seeks to harness the strengths of all sectors - including NHS, academic, and industry - to use modern technology and emerging treatments to prevent blindness and to restore sight.
+His international research programme is focused on the development and evaluation of diagnostic and monitoring tools that lead to earlier diagnosis, refinement of treatment and personalisation of care reflecting feedback across domains ranging from patient reported outcomes to automated and AI-supported analysis of imaging modalities, using eye health as an exemplar for the wider life sciences.
+He seeks to harness the strengths of all sectors - including NHS, academic, charity and industry - to use modern technology and emerging treatments to bring benefit to patients.

-I am running the world’s first neonatal trial where all trial processes have been integrated into existing electronic patient record systems, the WHEAT trial; this study seeks to determine the best way to feed very preterm babies when they are receiving a blood transfusion.
+I am running the world’s first neonatal trial where all trial processes have been integrated into existing electronic patient record systems, which seeks to determine the best way to feed very preterm babies when they are receiving a blood transfusion.
 By making research simple and efficient, my ambition is to continually improve the quality of care we provide to our most fragile patients.

 Niina is an allied health clinician scientist, and her priority is to lead internationally significant research into early life physical activity behaviour as a way to prevent long-term health conditions related to inactivity (e.g. diabetes, depression and dementia).
 With training in public health, health services research, behaviour change, implementation science, and allied health, Niina integrates a wide range of perspectives to her research and collaborates with colleagues across disciplines.
 She describes herself as particularly strong at seeing connections and creating something new from them, and from the FLIER programme she hopes tools that enable her to move into spaces that facilitate this.